Dobwalls F.C.

 Dobwalls Football Club is a football club based in Dobwalls, Cornwall.
 They are currently members of the and play at Lantoom Park.

 History

 Dobwalls joined the East Cornwall League in 2002–03, finishing in the top five every season before being promoted to the South West Peninsula League Division One West on its formation in 2007.
 They spent twelve seasons in that division with a top finish of seventh in 2008–09.
 At the end of 2018–19 the league was restructured, and Dobwalls successfully applied for promotion to the Premier Division West, at Step 6 of the National League System.
 Dobwalls entered the FA Vase for the first time in 2021–22.

-The Club House

 The club opened a new clubhouse in March 2017, and the ceremony was performed by Neil Warnock.